 - You may work with challenging patients who are under severe strain, and at times you may encounter physical risk.

 - Jobs are available throughout the UK in a range of settings, including hospitals, community, prisons, schools, special units and residential homes.

 - The number of people currently entering psychiatry is generally lower in comparison with other medical specialties.

-- During your three-year core training you have the opportunity to try out the different psychiatry specialties before making your final choice for the three-year higher training.
+- During your three-year core training you'll have the opportunity to try out the different psychiatry specialties before making your final choice for the three-year higher training.

 The only way to get into psychiatry is with a degree in medicine recognised by the General Medical Council (GMC).
 This usually takes five years to complete, although if you've already got a degree in a subject other than medicine (usually a 2:1 or above in a science-related subject), you can apply for a four-year accelerated medical graduate entry programme (GEP).

-After passing all workplace-based assessments and the Royal College of Psychiatrists MRCPsych Examinations, you will be awarded with the Certificate of Completion of Training (CCT) and Fellowship of the Royal College of Psychiatrists (FRCP).
+After passing all workplace-based assessments and the Royal College of Psychiatrists MRCPsych examinations, you'll be awarded with the Certificate of Completion of Training (CCT) and Fellowship of the Royal College of Psychiatrists (FRCP).
 This allows you to join the GMC Specialist Register and to apply for psychiatric consultant positions, which you can start six months prior to completion.

-Increasingly, a large number of psychiatrists are neither consultants nor trainees and take up posts as specialty doctors or associate specialist (SAS).
+Increasingly, a large number of psychiatrists are neither consultants nor trainees and take up posts as Specialty Doctors and Associate Specialists (SAS).
 As a specialty doctor you're expected to be registered with the GMC and to have completed four years of postgraduate training, including two years of specialty training.

 See hospital doctor for full details on the qualifications and training required to be a doctor.